 The Wabash is still relatively small here, barely larger than a good-sized creek, but in some ways that just adds to the appeal.
 This is without doubt one of my favorite nature preserves in this part of the state, and unless pressed for time I typically linger to soak up the ambiance, even to the point of finding some excuse to walk the trails a second time.

-Wells County.
-From the intersection of IN 1 and IN 224, go west 3.0 miles to (gravel) Meridian, and then south 1.8 miles to IN 116, and from there east 0.25 miles to the parking area entrance on the right.
+Directions: Wells County.
+From the intersection of IN 1 and IN 224, west 3.0 miles to Meridian, then south 1.8 miles to IN 116.
+From there, go east 0.25 miles to the parking area entrance on the right.